 Yes, most ABA business owners earn significantly more than salaried BCBA employees.
 The ability to control rates, hours, caseloads, and expand services increases income potential.

-Yes, ABA is highly profitable, which is why private equity firms are investing hundreds of millions into buying clinic networks and tech companies in the space.
+Yes, ABA is highly profitable, which is why private equity firms are investing billions into buying clinic networks and tech companies in the space.

-Yes, ABA incomes vary drastically between low cost-of-living rural areas and high cost-of-living cities.
-Location impacts rates you can charge clients.
+Yes, ABA incomes vary drastically between low-cost-of-living rural areas and high-cost-of-living cities.
+Location impacts the rates you can charge clients.